 It goes without question, University of California has a high standard of academic excellence, and that includes students being honest in their research work.
 I have zero tolerance for plagiarism, recycled work and cheating.
 Please be advised that copying material that is not your own will result in automatic failure in this class.
 The web is a great tool, but it is also an easy tracking device for instructors to check out your material.
 And as always, cite your sources and use quotes when applicable to avoid even the appearance of impropriety.
 Please see also the TWC Course Policies at the end of this syllabus.

-Disclaimer Readings, assignments and due dates may be subject to change over the course of the semester.
+Readings, assignments and due dates may be subject to change over the course of the semester.
 I will advise you of any changes and present them to you in writing.

-Statement on Weather Emergencies

-Although unlikely in the fall quarter, in the event of a weather emergency, UCDC follows the federal government's decisions about delays and closures.
+Statement on Weather Emergencies In the event of a winter weather emergency, UCDC follows the federal government's decisions about delays and closures. #

-#